EviePalaiochorinou/GO-endpoint/README.md

 # GO-endpoint

-This endpoint returns cool spots in the given radius of your choice (in meters) in London.
+This endpoint returns cool spots in the given radius of your choice (in meters) based on the given coordinates.
 It receives the coordinates (latitude and longitude), and a radius in meters and returns an array of objects containing all fields in the data set.

 ## How to Run